News

 Recap the entire course to date with Quiz.

-Why using Quiz is better than Tasks for recall activities
+Why is Quiz is better than Tasks for recall activities?

 With Tasks all students get the same questions, but with Quiz the questions are automatically personalised for each student.